Richard Johnson (entrepreneur): Burgaw Now

 In 2019, Johnson started the town revitalization project, Burgaw Now, aimed at investing in businesses to revitalize Burgaw’s historic town square.
 After purchasing several buildings downtown, Johnson partnered with Jay Kranchalk, a former Cape Fear Academy teacher, to open Fat Daddy’s Pizzeria.
-The business is expected to open in 2020.
+The business opened in 2020.
+Johnson then partnered with Kevin and Emmaline Kozak to open Burgaw Brewing, the town's first Brewpub in March 2023.
+In 2023, Johnson was honored with the David Brinkley Award by the Historic Wilmington Foundation in recognition of his exceptional large-scale preservation efforts.
+The award highlighted his work on projects such as Burgaw Now, live oak conservation at Penderlea Farms, and Masonboro.org.